 5 Pros of a Sole Proprietorship

 A sole proprietorship is the easiest type of business to implement.
-It requires no formal setup, no annual administration, no dedicated business taxes, and no formal record keeping.
+It requires no formal setup, no annual administration, no separate business tax return, and no formal record keeping.
 In a sole proprietorship, you simply start selling goods or services—all bills and debts are your personal responsibility.
-All business income is considered pass-through and filed on your personal tax returns.
+All business income is considered pass-through and reported on Schedule C of your personal tax return.

 1. Easy Setup & Low Cost

-Because a sole proprietorship is not a formal business structure, there are no filings or paperwork for you to complete before you get started.
-You simply start operating and don’t have to pay any incorporation or filing fees.
-Depending on your industry, you may need to obtain a special license, permit, surety bond, or business insurance policy, but you don’t need to complete filings with the state.
+Because a sole proprietorship is not a formal business structure, there are no filings or paperwork for you to complete before you get started—you simply begin operating.
+Depending on your industry, you may need to obtain a surety bond, special license, permit, or business insurance policy.

 This ease of setup and low cost of administration/management makes sole proprietorships great for cottage industries and seasonal businesses.
-If you’re just starting out in a new venture – especially one that doesn’t have substantial liability – it can be great to use a sole proprietorship until your business is established and growing.
+If you’re just starting out in a new venture, especially one without substantial liability, then it can be great to use a sole proprietorship until your business is established and growing.

 2. No Corporate Business Taxes or Double Taxation

 These exemptions make taxes far simpler—and cheaper—for sole proprietorships than companies like C-corps, where revenue is taxed at the company level and then a second time when profits are distributed to shareholders in the form of dividends.
-The dividend tax rate is currently between 15-20%, meaning that you can pay as much as 41% on your taxable business profits, which doesn’t include the income tax you pay on your salary.
+The dividend tax rate is currently 15% to 20%, meaning that you can pay as much as 41% on your taxable business profits, which excludes the income tax you pay on your salary.

 The typical taxes you may incur as a sole proprietor include:

-- Ordinary income tax – As a sole proprietor, you don’t pay yourself a salary.
-Instead, all profits are filed on your personal tax return and taxed at your ordinary income tax rate.
+- Ordinary income tax: As a sole proprietor, you don’t pay yourself a salary.
+Instead, all profits are reported on your personal tax return and taxed at your ordinary income tax rate.

-- Self-employment tax – If you run your own business you will need to pay self-employment tax on any income from that business, which is the employer-portion of FICA tax.
-This means you pay an additional 7.65% in taxes or the full 15.3-16.2% in FICA taxes.
+- Self-employment tax: Sole proprietors l need to pay self-employment tax on any income from the business, which is both the employer and employee portion of FICA tax.
+This means you pay the full 15.3% in FICA taxes.

-- Sales tax – Depending on nature of the business, if you’re selling goods, you may need to collect and pay sales tax that varies by state but typically ranges from 6-9%.
+- Sales tax: If you sell goods, then you may need to collect and pay sales tax that varies by state but typically ranges from 6% to 9%.

 3. No Annual Reports or Filings

-- Annual filing – Charged by most states to keep your company current
+- Annual filing: Required ed by most states to keep your company current

-The absence of an annual filing for sole proprietorships is helpful not just because it avoids the headache and saves you time, but also because most states charge a fee for these annual filings that range from $50-$200 or more.
-Sole proprietors, on the other hand, just have to file their annual tax returns.
+The absence of an annual filing is a sole proprietorship advantage because it removes the headache and saves you time—plus, most states charge a fee for these annual filings that range from $50 to $200 or more.

 4. Not Restricted by Formal Business Structure

-Other, more formally structured businesses face certain limits on operations in addition to requirements they have to meet.
-Sole proprietorships are not subject to these requirements.
-If you’re a sole proprietor, it’s just you—you can make whatever business decisions you want, as long as it’s legal.
+Other more formally structured businesses face certain limits on operations in addition to requirements they have to meet but sole proprietorships are not subject to these requirements.
+If you’re a sole proprietor, it’s just you—you can make whatever business decisions you want as long as it’s legal.
 There’s no formal review or approval process.

 Some requirements of other types of business that you get to skip as a sole proprietor include: